Search cost: Technology and search costs

-Obfuscation and Search Costs
+Obfuscation and search costs

 Price obfuscation is a strategy online retailers are implementing to derive further profits within electronic marketplaces and position themselves to regain market power.
 Obfuscation strategies within the classical search theory models represents consumers who are not fully informed simultaneously within the competitive a market through incremental increases in search costs, allowing firms to generate additional profits.
 Strategies include the development of products requiring additional purchases, or add-ons, which have large unadvertised mark ups.
 The use of a loss-leader approach is also implemented by online vendors to establish additional profits through the use of purposeful websites and advertisements designed to lure consumers into purchasing cheaper inferior goods and then to upgrade and purchase superior goods for higher prices.

 Customers are negatively affected by obfuscation because of the price increases and direct costs it imposes on them.
 Although obfuscation is beneficial to firms, excessive obstruction of pricing information can lead to the collapse of a market.
 Interestingly, even firms who do not obfuscate their pricing benefit from the obfuscation conducted by other firms in the market.
 Since none of the consumers can compare prices, they still behave as if future search costs will be higher and thus the transparent company benefits.

+Consumers suffer from obfuscation in two distinct manners: they spend more money on searches and end up paying more.
+Obfuscation, for instance, makes adjustments in equilibrium to counteract variations in the exogenous aspect of customer search costs.
+Since each business must select the least amount of obfuscation that is consistent with the equilibrium level of consumer search, obfuscation levels become more predictable as a result.
+It also enables us to talk about how pricing and obfuscation relate cross-sectionally.
+For instance, with expensive obfuscation, companies with the least markups won't obscure at all, while those with the greatest markups conceal the most.
+A model with more sophisticated search and obfuscation patterns, where some expensive searchers visit numerous shops and obfuscation tactics are non monotone in price, can be created by combining convex search costs with expensive obfuscation.